 Charleston, South Carolina

 Founded in 1670, Charleston is steeped in history with its cobblestone streets, grand pre-Civil-War-era houses, and sprawling plantations and gardens.
 Enjoy a morning stroll along The Battery promenade and through White Point Garden, both overlooking Charleston Harbor with views of Fort Sumter, where the first shots of the Civil War were fired.
 When the temperatures climb, it’s time to hit the beach on the barrier islands!
 The dog friendly beaches on Isle of Palms and Kiawah Island welcome pups all day, every day.
-With the cornucopia of options, choosing a restaurant may be a challenge, but the casual, shaded patio at Kitchen 208 and the eclectic Fuel Cantina are not to be missed.
+With the cornucopia of options, choosing a restaurant may be a challenge, but the casual, shaded patio at Kitchen 208 (now closed) and the eclectic Fuel Cantina are not to be missed.
 For an afternoon romp, the four-acre dog park – complete with dog beach – at James Island County Park is a must.
 And when your paws simply won’t carry you any further, curl up at in style at the one-of-a-kind Wentworth Mansion – originally a personal residence, the tradition of elegance and luxury are evident in the exquisite surroundings.

 Colorado Springs, Colorado

 If your goal is to spoil your dog silly, plan to stay at The Broadmoor in Colorado Springs – one of the country’s most luxurious and elegant pet friendly resorts in the country.
 Sprawling across 3,000 acres, and overlooking Cheyenne Lake, the Broadmoor has been entertaining heads of state, celebrities, and professional sports stars since 1918.
 Just down the road is the spectacular Garden of the Gods, a free city park encompassing 1,350 acres pierced by huge red sandstone rock formations, where all 15 miles of trails are open to leashed pets.
 And, just when you thought the scenery couldn’t get any better, there’s Pikes Peak in the background.
 Take the 19-mile drive to the summit, and pack a jacket, because it’s cold at 14,115 feet!
 Learn the area’s history at three pet friendly museums, the Cripple Creek District Museum, Manitou Cliff Dwellings, and the Peterson Air and Space Museum.
-There are number of restaurants in downtown Colorado Springs, and nearby Old Colorado City and Manitou Springs, offering dog friendly patio dining, including Pizzeria Rustica and Over Easy.
+There are number of restaurants in downtown Colorado Springs, and nearby Old Colorado City and Manitou Springs, offering dog friendly patio dining, including Pizzeria Rustica and Urban Egg Eatery.

 Estes Park, Colorado